Joseph-A-Mason/Joseph-A-Mason.github.io/_posts/2021-09-26-Ice-Age-Trail-Summer-2021.md

 	<img src="{{ "/assets/img/Wood_L_pit_mound1.jpg" | relative_url }}" class="img-responsive" alt="Large white pine growing on a mound produced by tree throw">
 </div>

 Over even longer time periods (hundreds to thousands of years), repeated tree throw creates pits and mounds across much of the forest floor.
-This is often called pit-mound or cradle-knoll topography, and is especially visible in this photo from the Wood Lake segment because of the scarcity of shrubs in the understory and the uniform carpet of sedges.
+This is often called pit-mound or cradle-knoll microtopography, and is especially visible in this photo from the Wood Lake segment because of the scarcity of shrubs in the understory and the uniform carpet of sedges.

 <div class="col-md-12">
 	<img src="{{ "/assets/img/sedge_carpet.jpg" | relative_url }}" class="img-responsive" alt="Pit and mound or cradle-knoll topography">